In many cases, creating Multiple Projects to work with an international domain is more convenient.

 Tracking your rankings in different countries and cities/regions using Position Tracking

-The tool comes with a Multitargeting option (for Guru and Business levels), which means that you can add up to 10 device and location pairs.
+The tool comes with a Multitargeting option (for Guru and Business levels), which means that you can add up to 10 device and location pairs with Guru and 5,000 with Business subscription.
 If you set up one Project for an international website, you would use this limit for tracking a national level (the local level can be chosen as well; the choice depends on the locations you’re targeting).
 But as we set up several Position Tracking campaigns for different language versions of a site, we can narrow down to state, region, city, or zip code and compare daily rankings in different areas of one country.
 So you’ll get more insights on where you perform better and where to make more of an effort.

 So, what do you need to do for the correct configuration?